How Do You Cancel A Credit Card?

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

-Whether you’re getting rid of credit cards you no longer use, tired of paying a card’s annual fee, or simply feeling the card isn’t a good fit, you might want to cancel it.
-But before you cancel, it’s important to understand the right steps to take.
+Whether you're getting rid of credit cards you no longer use, tired of paying a card's annual fee, or simply feeling the card isn't a good fit, you might be wondering how you can cancel a credit card.
+But before you cancel, it's important to understand the right steps to take.

 Key Takeaways